mlopsengr/HAck/README.md

 # TRAFFIC SIGN CLASSIFICATION
-This project builds a machine learning model in python using a convolutional neural network for classification of 57 distinct traffic signs
+This project builds a machine learning model in python using a convolutional neural network for classification of 57 distinct traffic signs.
+Each image is converted to a tensor withn Python script "traffic.py" to aid training.

 ## Data Preparation
 - The data for this project can be found on [data](https://www.kaggle.com/datasets/ahemateja19bec1025/traffic-sign-dataset-classification?resource=download&select=labels.csv).
 It contains